srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 # -- snip --
 ```

 1. Minikube will name k8s container nodes as `minikube` by default.
-We set minikube's `profile` option to `cluster1` that sets cluster's first node name to `cluster1`, second `cluster1-m02` and `cluster-m03` for the third node.
+With minikube's `profile` option we set cluster's node names to `cluster1`, `cluster1-m02` and `cluster-m03`.
 2. `client-config.sh` is a script that configures client IP addresses and routes.
 It also updates the shell prompt with the name of the container, so it's easier to see which client we are connected to when we attach to the container's shell.

 Containerlab will configure the Leaf/Spine nodes during the lab deployment by applying configuration commands stored in the [config][clab-configs] folder of the lab repository.